BenjaminChern/NixieTubeClock/README.md

 ## Other PCBs

 There is not much to say about the other PCBs.
 The [NCH6100HV](https://www.ebay.com/itm/144301291333) recieves 14 volts from the DC barrel jack powering the whole clock and steps it up to 170V DC, powering the tubes while the [DROK lm2596](https://www.amazon.com/Converter-DROK-Immersion-Regulator-Transformer/dp/B078XQ5MWR/ref=sr_1_3?crid=1DIDPEJEBNTMV&keywords=drok+lm2596+dc+to+dc+buck+converter&qid=1637119219&sprefix=drok+lm%2Caps%2C165&sr=8-3) buck converter steps down the 14 volts to 3.3 in order to power the driver boards.
 The only complaint is that the DROK has a really bright green indicator LED on the board which slightly glows in the clock body.
-This was easily fixed with a few layers of black electrical tape though.
+This was easily fixed with a few layers of black electrical tape.

 # Assembly
 <p align="left">
   <img src="https://user-images.githubusercontent.com/61395558/213847892-572afab6-e4cf-4281-b2fb-8e73f19aa741.jpg" width=60% height=50%">
 </p>

 This was by far the most time consuming part of the process.
 I had little experience with soldering and no experience with woodworking.
 Regardless, everything turned out fine and I am suprised with how well it went for my first time.
 In order to fit all the wiring into such a cramped space, I spliced multiple dupont wires together in order to create data-lines from the driver boards to the arduino.
-The result is quite cursed and most definitely not suitable for long term applications, however it still is working for now.
+The result is not suitable for long term applications, however it still is working for now.

 ## Maple Wood Enclosure

 The housing was the most difficult part of this project.
 I originally intended to use a CNC machine to hollow out a 6x6x3 inch block of wood found [here](https://www.rockler.com/plain-maple-turning-blanks).
 However after talking to people at my local makerspace, I was convinced to hollow the block out by hand.
 I started with the drill press and made 4 large holes at the corners with the biggest bit.
 After that, I went in with a hammer and chisel to remove the four edges.
 Along the way I cracked the outside slightly which was to be expected considering the method I was using.
 By this time I was already frustrated with the slow pace but that was nothing compared to the sanding process.
 I sanded the same block of wood for about 16 hours spread over the course of 3 days.
 I was so scared of cracking the outside that I sanded down a whole inch worth of maple on both sides by the time I was done.
-The pain was worth it though, as I really enjoy how the final result looks and I call it a sucess for my first time.
+The pain was worth it though, as I really enjoy how the final result looks and I call it a sucess for my first woodworking project.
 <p align="left">
   <img src="https://user-images.githubusercontent.com/61395558/213848224-83fa51c0-f8f0-4687-a731-4d0249a67e0f.png" width=50% height=50%">
 </p>